timescale/docs/api/enable_chunk_skipping.md

 min/max range values can change on any further data manipulation in the chunk.

 By default, this feature is disabled.
-To enable chunk skipping, set `timescale.enable_chunk_skipping = on` in `postgresql.cnf`.
+To enable chunk skipping, set `timescale.enable_chunk_skipping = on` in `postgresql.conf`.
 When you upgrade from a database instance that uses compression but does not support chunk skipping, you need to recompress the previously compressed chunks for chunk skipping to work.

 ## Samples